bibhuticoder/bibhuti_portfolio/content/blog/add-copy-button-on-any-html-element.md

 ---
-title: Add "Copy to clipboard" button to any HTML element
+title: Add "Copy to clipboard" button on any HTML element
 excerpt: It will work for all of type of frontend frameworks(including SSR and JAM-stack)...
 createdAt: 2021-08-26
 tags: VueJS, JavaScript
 thumbnail: https://images.unsplash.com/photo-1586281380117-5a60ae2050cc?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1350&q=80
 caption: Photo by <a href="https://unsplash.com/@markuswinkler>Markus Winkler</a> on Unsplash
-time: 4
+time: 3
 ---

 This post will guide to add "Copy" button to a html element.
 It will work for all of type of frontend frameworks(including SSR and JAM-stack);